 Most patients prefer composite dental fillings due to the natural color, strength, and overall appearance and feel.
 You can receive your dental filling in just one appointment at our office.
 When you receive your restorative treatment, our dentists will remove the decayed or damaged portions of your tooth, clean the tooth, and then fill it with the composite resin and shape it to match your original tooth structure.
 The filling will then be hardened to provide a comfortable, long-lasting restoration.

-For more information about composite dental fillings and to make your appointment with Dr. Harmon-Smith, Dr. Anthony, and Dr. Watson, please contact our office today.
+For more information about composite dental fillings and to make your appointment with Dr. Harmon-Smith, and Dr. Anthony, please contact our office today.

 Root canals are needed when decay and bacteria spread for too long without treatment.
 At a certain point, this decay makes it to the pulp inside the tooth.
 This pulp includes nerves, therefore infection generally causes a lot of pain.
 Since this is happening on the inside of the tooth, you won’t necessarily see the damage.
 Instead, you could feel it through pain and notice other signs that include bleeding, swelling and bad breath.